 More information on the 1098-T form can be found at www.irs.gov or by contacting the IRS at 1–800–829–1040.

-2. WHEN WILL THE 1098-T FORM BE AVAILABLE?The IRS tax laws state that all tax documents must be mailed by January 31st.
+2. WHEN WILL THE 1098-T FORM BE AVAILABLE?The IRS tax laws state that all tax documents must be submitted by January 31st.
 You can access your 1098-T form by going to: https://heartland.ecsi.net/index.main.html#/access/lookup.
-Search for Otis College of Art and Design, insert your demographic information and click on view statement.
+Search for Otis College of Art and Design, insert your demographic information (First and Last Name, SSN and Zip Code on file with Otis College), click on view statement.

 3. CAN I VIEW MY 1098-T FORM ELECTRONICALLY?

-Yes, students with a Self-Service account may view their form online.
-Access Student Self-Service through the Student Dashboard at my.otis.edu or go to: https://heartland.ecsi.net/index.main.html#/access/lookup.
-Search for Otis College of Art and Design, insert your demographic information and click on view statement.
+Yes, students may view their form online.
+Access the Heartland ECSI website by going to: https://heartland.ecsi.net/index.main.html#/access/lookup.
+Search for Otis College of Art and Design, insert your demographic information (First and Last Name, SSN and Zip Code on file with Otis College) and click on view statement.

 4. WHY DID I NOT RECEIVE A 1098-T FORM?For a number of reasons, you may not need a 1098-T form.
 In some cases, your qualified tuition and related expenses could have been covered entirely by scholarships or grants, or an arrangement through your employer or a government entity.
 Another possibility for not receiving a 1098-T Form is if you’re not a United States citizen, or if you are listed as an international student for tax purposes.
 Additionally, if you received no academic credit for the calendar year or if your tuition was billed for a different calendar year, you may not receive a 1098-T Form.